buddyboss/buddyboss-platform/src/readme.txt

 = 1.4.8 =
 * Media - New settings to set maximum file size for photos and document uploads
+* Media - Improved media popup code to work inside our new Elementor activity widget
 * Media - Improved the logic to support BuddyBoss REST API
-* Compatibility - Fixed broken popup layout on Elementor activity widget

 = 1.4.7 =
 * Profiles - Fixed profile field type Gender default options unable to re-order